SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 </div></div>
 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

+Added/updated Gems are highlighted in yellow.

+Here are a few examples that you can use to build prompts from:

+- Propagate the customer ID through all the Gems
+- Add a reformat Gem after the filter Gem
+- Join two terminal Gems on common columns
+- Add or remove a passthrough Gem between two Gems

 ## Next-transformation suggestions

 Data Copilot can suggest the next transformation in a series or the next expression within a Gem.